JSDoc/TSDoc conventions for @fuzdev packages.

 */Pick one phrasing.

 4. Verbose prose / useless detail.
-Filler that pads without adding signal.
-Specific shapes that recur:
+Filler that pads without signal.
+Recurring shapes:

-- Filler @param X - the X β when the description adds nothing beyond
+@param X - the X — description adds nothing beyond the

 qualifier ("the X to <verb>", a format hint, an edge-case note) is

-// Weak β every line restates the parameter name + type
+usually worth keeping.// Weak — every line restates the parameter name + type

 /**